mohanad-14/age-sex-adjusted-prevalence/README.md

 # Age-sex-adjusted rate
 **Age and sex adjusted rates** are statistical measures used to compare the rates of a particular disease or health condition between different populations, while controlling for the confounding effects of differences in age and sex distribution.

-This repository includes a Python function to calculates age and sex standardised estimates (including 95% confidence intervals (CI)) for any disease and/or list of diseases.
-The calculated adjusted rates can then be used for comparison to other estimates to assess the impact of the disease(s) in a certain population.
+This repository includes a Python function to calculate age and sex standardised estimates (including 95% confidence intervals (CI)) for any disease and/or list of diseases.
+The calculated adjusted rates can then be used for comparison to other estimates to assess the impact of the disease(s) on a certain population.

 In the example usage of this function, the standard population used is the [2021 England Census](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/populationandhouseholdestimatesenglandandwalescensus2021) data, which is used to determine the percentage for each age(10-year bins) and sex stratified group.